RedCheese/top_uk_youtuners_2024/README.md

 - total views
 - total videos created
 - engagement metrics

 This will inform the marketing team make the best pick of which youtubers to offer a amrkettin campaign to.

 ## User Story
+  As the Head of Marketing, I want to identify the to youtubers in the UK based on their subscription numbers, uploaded videos and views accumulated, so that I can decided which channels would be best to run a marketing campaign with to generate good ROI

+# Data Source